hmlongco/Factory/README.md

 1:     Factory.Container.bService = BServiceType N:105553119821680
 2:         Factory.Container.implementsAB = AServiceType & BServiceType C:105553119821680
 ```
+This can make it a lot easier to see the entire dependency tree for a given object or service.

 See [Debugging](https://hmlongco.github.io/Factory/documentation/factory/debugging) for more on this and other features.

 ## Documentation